Local police reports for Killeen, Heights Cove and Lampasas

 Killeen

+Possession of a controlled substance was reported at 12:10 a.m.
+Thursday in the intersection of East Avenue A. and North 8th Street.

-Assault was reported at 12:01 a.m.
-Thursday in the 900 block of East Elms Road.
+Burglary of a vehicle was reported at 3 a.m.
+Thursday in the 2200 block of Garrett Drive.

-Possession of drug paraphernalia was reported at 9:43 a.m.
-Thursday in the intersection of Alpine Street and South Fort Hood Street.
+Burglary of a home was reported at noon on Thursday in the 200 block of Wolf Street.

-Theft was reported at 7:35 p.m.
-Thursday in the 2100 block of South WS Young Drive.
+Public intoxication was reported at 8:15 p.m.
+Thursday in the 1800 block of South WS Young Drive.

+Possession of drug paraphernalia was reported at 10:52 p.m.
+Thursday in the intersection of Harbour Avenue and North 10th Street.

 Harker Heights

-An arrest was made at 10:57 a.m.
-Thursday in the 400 block of Indian Trail Drive.
+An arrest was made at 3:49 p.m.
+Thursday in the 1100 block of Fullview Court.

-An arrest was made at 2:31 p.m.
-Thursday in the 400 block of Indian Trail.
+Assault was reported at 3:31 p.m.
+Thursday in the 500 block of Arapaho Drive.

-Possession of drug paraphernalia was reported at 6:31 p.m.
-Thursday in the 2000 block of Heights Drive.
+Assault was reported at 5:41 p.m.
+Thursday in the 2100 block of Indian Trail Drive.

+Criminal trespass was reported at 9:12 a.m.
+Thursday in the 900 block of East Knights Way.

 Copperas Cove

-Theft of property was reported at 7:29 p.m. in the 700 block of Constitution Drive.
+Theft was reported at 4:37 a.m.
+Thursday in the 500 block of North 1st Street.

+An arrest was made at 7:17 a.m.
+Thursday in the 500 block of North 1st Street.

+An arrest was made at 8:37 a.m.
+Thursday in the 300 block of East Avenue E.

 Lampasas

-Suspicious person reported at 12:07 a.m.
-Thursday in the 100 block of EE Ohnmeiss Drive.
+An arrest was made at 1:06 a.m.
+Thursday in the 100 block of West 5th Street.

-Suspicious person reported at 10:25 a.m.
-Thursday in the 900 block of East 4th Street
+Protective order violation reported at 7:21 a.m.
+Thursday in the 500 block of College Street.

-Suspicious vehicle reported at 11:16 a.m.
-Thursday in the 600 block of East Ave F.
+Suspicious vehicle reported at 8:39 a.m.
+Thursday in the 800 block of North Ridge Street.

-Suspicious person reported at 2:20 p.m.
-Thursday in the 2200 block of Rocky Mountain Drive.
+Harassment reported at 8:59 a.m.
+Thursday in the 600 block of South Chestnut Street.

-Suspicious vehicle reported at 2:40 p.m. in the 900 block of South Broad Street
+Criminal trespass reported at 12:12 p.m.
+Thursday in the 1500 block of South Key Avenue.

-Suspicious person reported at 2:41 p.m.
-Thursday in the 900 block of East 4th Street.
+Suspicious person reported at 1:10 p.m.
+Thursday in the 800 block of East Avenue I.

-Reckless driver reported at 3:15 p.m.
-Thursday in the 600 block of East Ave F.
+Criminal trespass reported at 3:48 p.m.
+Thursday in the 100 block of East Avenue J.

-Suspicious person reported at 3:39 p.m.
-Thursday in the 600 block of East Ave F.
+Child endangerment reported at 5:41 p.m.
+Thursday in the 1600 block of East Central Texas Expressway.

+An accident was reported at 7:18 p.m. at Thursday the intersection of Spring Ho Avenue and South Western Street.

 (0) comments